Farrellh999/Dog-Breeds-Data-Science-Project-Nov-24/README.md

 dogs_data.head()

 ![image](https://github.com/user-attachments/assets/96048de0-e306-47bf-9d9a-8a804dd34e15)

 The data appears to have imported correctly.

-### See an overview of the data
+### Check Data Quality

 dogs_data.info()
 ![image](https://github.com/user-attachments/assets/51af1835-6374-460d-ad41-1670de7a30be)

-All data appears to be of an appropriate data type.
+There are a few categories which will require the data type changing if we decide to perform analysis on them e.g., lifetime cost, food costs per year.

+The dataset is completed, with no columns containing null values.
+All columns are present.

+There are several spelling errors within the column headers to be mindful of, and consider renaming.

 ### Observe the summary statistics of the data
 print(dogs_data.describe())